SouthGreenPlatform/panache/README.md

 The first parameter corresponds to the file delimiter.
 It is possible to change it to match those of your own file, however **":" and ";" must not be used !**

-Pañata can be launched by opening singleView.html in the web browser of your choice.
+Panache can be launched by opening singleView.html in the web browser of your choice.
 It has been developped under Mozilla Firefox, but works on Google Chrome too.
 Support by Microsoft Edge is unknown, and Internet Explorer cannot run it (*obviously*).
 If you want to try it with Google Chrome you might have to open it through a virtual machine, as Google Chrome does not allow to open .html files directly.

 If your data file is really big (hundred thousands of features per chromosome or more), it might take a little time before everything is displayed, just wait a few seconds.
 It is the drawing of the miniature canvas that is time consuming.
 This will reload everytime you change the displayed chromosome, but navigating should be fast once it is loaded.